Journal Entry for Credit Card Sales

 Scenario 2 – When cash is received immediately.

-1. Journal Entry for Credit Card Sales when Cash is Received at a Later Date
+1. Accounting for Credit Card Sale when Money is Received at a Later Date

 When the amount is due it is shown as accounts receivable in the books of the business.

 - Journal entry when dues are settled at a later date

 Following journal entry is posted in the ledger accounts when the amount is settled and the company’s bank account is credited with the net amount; i.e. after adjusting commission.

 Unreal Corp. has 5,00,000 as credit card sales on 10th of January which is due to be settled on the 30th of January.
 Commission rate charged by the issuer bank is 2% on total sales.